keerthikeer2607-droid/Temperature_Humidity-WSP32/README.md

 1. Project Title

-ESP32 Temperature and Humidity Monitoring Using DHT22 and ThingSpeak
+EnviroTrack: IoT-Based Temperature and Humidity Monitoring Using ESP32 and DHT22

 2. Problem Statement